Platform9-Community/db/mysql57/stateful/simple/Readme.md

 # Simple stateful Mysql DB deployment on Platform9 Managed Kubernetes Freedom Plan

 Here we are going to deploy Mysql 5.7 database server on top of Platform9 Managed kubernetes 4.4.
-The deployment will be backed by a persistent volume of the type hostPath.
+The deployment will be backed by a persistent volume of the type 'hostPath'.
+Rook from our Koolkubernetes can also be used as persistent storage by doing slight changes in pv and pvc definition portions of the deployment manifest.
+Reference to Rook deployment can be found at [Rook](https://github.com/KoolKubernetes/csi/tree/master/rook/)

 ## Configuration
 Before deploying the yaml file label one node with 'mysql57' as key so that mysql pod gets scheduled only on this node.
 This is managed through nodeAffinity in PV properties.